iarsystems/iar-vsc-debug/README.md

 <!-- TODO: något om att detta inte är produktionsfärdigt, att CSpyRuby inte heller kan användas i produktion -->

-Some things are missing from CSpyRuby that would improve the debugging experience.
-These are:

-+ Stack trace line numbers.
-VS Code requires a line number for each stack frame, denoting what line in that stack frame is being executed.
-+ Data breakpoints are supported by both C-SPY and VS Code, but are not implemented in CSpyRuby.

 ## Using this extension

 To use this extension, first make sure `CSpyRuby` is installed and the `CSpyRuby.exe` file is in the `common/bin` folder of your EW installation.